Although probiotics and prebiotics sound very similar, the way the two function is very different.

 Reason 5: Better blood sugar balance

-We know that the balance of bacteria in our digestive system can influence how we metabolise and utilise food.
-But that’s just one piece of the puzzle – our microbiota also plays a huge role in insulin sensitivity and blood sugar balance.
-[12]
+We know that the balance of bacteria in our digestive system can influence how we metabolize and utilize food.
+But that’s just one piece of the puzzle – our microbiota also plays a huge role in insulin sensitivity and blood sugar balance.[12]

-When we eat carbohydrates, the body releases the hormone insulin to transport the glucose (sugar) into our cells where it is utilised for energy.
-But if we consume large amounts of refined foods, sugar or trans fats, our cells can become ‘desensitised’ to the effects of insulin - meaning larger and larger amounts of the hormone are needed to get the glucose into our cells.
+When we eat carbohydrates, the body releases the hormone insulin to transport the glucose (sugar) into our cells where it is utilized for energy.
+But if we consume large amounts of refined foods, sugar, or trans fats, our cells can become ‘desensitized’ to the effects of insulin - meaning larger and larger amounts of the hormone are needed to get the glucose into our cells.

 By rebalancing our gut bacteria and dampening down inflammation, prebiotics can contribute to improvements in metabolic processes that are associated with both obesity and type-2 diabetes.[15]